-Dr. Birberick will be at the Montreal airport to assist with the ground transportation to the university.
-You will be asked to provide her with your flight information so she knows when to expect you.
+Dr. Adams-Campbell will be at the Montreal airport to assist with the ground transportation to the university.
+Participants will be asked to provide her with their flight information so she knows when to expect everyone.

 LAND TRANSPORTATION: All program-related ground transportation will be provided.
-This may include: buses, Montreal metro system, and taxis.
-(Refer to the Tentative Daily Schedule for specific details regarding other program-related transportation.)
+This may include: buses, Montreal metro system, and taxis

-PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by April 15, 2014.
+PASSPORT: --IMPORTANT--All participants are required to possess a valid passport by April 15, 2015.
 Important Note: U.S. passports must be valid SIX months beyond the intended stay overseas.
 Individuals who do not currently possess a valid passport should apply for one immediately upon acceptance into the program.
-After April 15, 2014 applicants may need to request expedited services or apply in person at the Chicago Passport Agency.
+After April 15, 2015 applicants may need to request expedited services or apply in person at the Chicago Passport Agency.
 If applicants are not within the Chicago area, they must apply at the nearest passport agency.)
-Information on acquiring a U.S. passport is available at the U.S. State Department's website: http://travel.state.gov/passport/passport_1738.html.
+Information on acquiring a U.S. passport is available at the U.S. State Department's website: http://travel.state.gov/content/passports/english.html.
 Foreign passport holders may need special visas for travel and are responsible for obtaining all necessary visas.